Banu Aws: Early history

-About AD 300 during the emigration of Kahlān from Yemen prior to the Great Flood of Mar'ib Dam, Thaʻlaba bin ʻAmr, grand father of al-Aws, separated from his tribe and settled in Yathrib (Medina), which was then controlled by Jewish clans, and the Banu Qayla were subordinate to the Jews for some time, until Mālik bin Ajlān of Khazraj asserts independence of the Jews so Aws and Khazraj obtained a share of palm trees and strongholds.
+About AD 300, Thaʻlaba bin ʻAmr, grand father of al-Aws, separated from his tribe and settled in Yathrib (Medina), which was then controlled by Jewish clans, and the Banu Qayla were subordinate to the Jews for some time, until Mālik bin Ajlān of Khazraj asserts independence of the Jews so Aws and Khazraj obtained a share of palm trees and strongholds.
 Thus, about the 5th century, the Banu Qayla took control of Yathrib, and Jews retired into the background for about a century.

 During the period before the Hijra, Abu Qays al-Aslat of the clan of Wāʼil, the leader of Aws, gave away the leadership to Ḥuḍayr bin Simāk of ʻAbd al-Ashhal.
 After a serious defeat, ʻAbd al-Ashhal and Ẓafar were withdrawn from Yathrib.
 The opposing leader, ʻAmr bin Nuʻmān, of the Khazrajite clan of Bayāḍa, drove the Jewish tribes of Banu Qurayza and Banu Nadir into alliance of the two.
 Nomads of Muzayna joined them too.
 Most of the Khazraj except ʻAbd Allāh bin Ubayy and another Khazraj leader, as well as the Jewish tribe Banū Qaynuqāʻ and the nomadic Juhayna and Ashjaʻ, supported ‘Amr bin Nu‘mān.
 The Awsite clan of Ḥāritha remained neutral.
-Then, in about 617, the Battle of Buʻāth began: the Aws forced back at first but finally defeated their opponents.
+Then, in about 617, the Yawm al-Bu'ath began: the Aws forced back at first but finally defeated their opponents.
 The leaders of both sides were killed.

 Shi'a sources say they were Jews, But a Jewish source says that they and the Banu Khazraj were Arab tribes from Yemen who came to Medina in the fourth century.
 The Jewish source says that the two tribes took the power of Medina from the Jews in the 5th century by "calling in outside assistance and treacherously massacring at a banquet".

 A Shi'a source says that they had been fighting for 120 years and were enemies.
 The Jewish source states that they went to war against each other in the Battle of Bu'ath a few years before the Islamic prophet Muhammad migrated to Medina.

-There were many Jewish tribes in Medina: Banu Nadir, Banu Qurayza, Banu Qaynuqa and so many others.
-During the battle, the Banu Nadir and the Banu Qurayza fought with the Banu Aws, and the Banu Qaynuqa were allied with the Banu Khazraj.
+There were many Jewish tribes in Medina: Banu Nadir, Banu Qurayza, Banu Qaynuqa and 9 others, if not more, as referenced in the Medina mutual peace and security treaty (although Qaynuqa, Nadir, and Qurayza aren't named in the treaty).
+Some where familial clans of larger non-Jewish Arab tribes (e.g. Banu Aws, whom took initiative to invite and provide refuge to Mohammad and his first followers thus earning 'Al-Ansar' title) while some others had non-Jewish familial clans within their tribes, and others were purely Jewish.

+In the battle of Yawm al-Bu'ath, the tribes of Banu Nadir and Banu Qurayza fought with Banu Aws, while the tribe of Banu Qaynuqa allied with Banu Khazraj.
 The latter were defeated after a long and desperate battle.

 Hijrah

-Muhammad came to Medina as a mediator, invited to resolve the feud between the Banu Aws and the Banu Khazraj.
-He ultimately did so by absorbing both factions into his Muslim community and forbidding bloodshed among Muslims.

 The Banu Aws were included in the Constitution of Medina as allies to the Muslims, "one nation/community with the Believers".
 Then, Banu Aws and others became known as the Ansar.